-Computer Science Associate of Science Oregon Transfer Degree
+Computer Science Associate of Science

+Oregon Transfer Degree

 The statewide Associate of Science Oregon Transfer degree in Computer Science is designed for students transferring to baccalaureate degree programs in computer science or software engineering.
-Those completing the ASOT-Computer Science degree are assured junior level standing for registration purposes and will have met the lower division general education requirements of any institution in the Oregon public university.
+Those completing the ASOT - Computer Science degree are assured junior level standing for registration purposes and will have met the lower division general education requirements of any institution in the Oregon public university.
 Students should be aware that if they transfer before completing this degree, courses will be evaluated individually toward the general education requirements of the college of their choice.
-Students should use the ASOT Computer Science university-specific degree requirements guide for specific transfer requirements for individual schools.
+Students should use the ASOT-Computer Science university-specific degree requirements guide for specific transfer requirements for individual schools.

 The curriculum in RCC courses is derived from a set of identified learning outcomes that are relevant to the discipline.
-For a list of learning outcomes for this discipline or program, see www. roguecc.edu/Programs/LearningOutcomes.
+The program learning outcome for the Associate of Science Oregon Transfer - Computer Science is: